CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

-There is an important, non-standard consequence of using a CFLOBDD to represent an array that very likely is not apparent from the discussion above---namely, the natural decomposition into sub-arrays of an array represented via a CFLOBDD is a \emph{$\sqrt{n} \times \sqrt{n}$-decomposition}.
-For instance, when a level-$3$ CFLOBDD is used to represent an array, there are $2^3 = 8$ index variables---i.e., $4$ variables for each dimension---so the array is of size $16 \times 16$.
-Its natural consituents are level-$2$ proto-CFLOBDDs, which each have $2^2 = 4$ index variables---i.e., $2$ variables for each dimension---which represent the $4 \times 4 = \sqrt{16} \times \sqrt{16}$ block structure of $4 \times 4 = \sqrt{16} \times \sqrt{16}$ sub-arrays, as indicated below:
+For instance, when a level-$3$ CFLOBDD is used to represent a matrix, there are $2n = 8 = 2^3$ index variables---i.e., $n = 4$ variables for each dimension---so the matrix is of size $16 \times 16$.
+Its natural constituents are level-$2$ proto-CFLOBDDs, which each have $2^2 = 4$ index variables.
+Thus, there are $2$ A-connection variables for each dimension of the block structure, and $2$ B-connection variables for each dimension of the sub-matrix for a block.
+Consequently, a matrix of size $16 \times 16$ is decomposed into $16$ ($= 4 \times 4 = \sqrt{16} \times \sqrt{16}$) blocks, each of size $4 \times 4 = \sqrt{16} \times \sqrt{16}$, as indicated below: